samuelgozi/firebase-firestore-lite/README.md

 Queries are done by using the `query` method of a reference instance.
 The query will search through the children of document/collection.

-lets look at an example:
+let's look at an example:

 ```js
 const users = db.ref('users');